-We have also pointed out the key difference between chenille and other similar materials.
-You will understand the characteristics of chenille cotton fabric and use them properly after reading this blog till the end.
+We also pointed out the key difference between chenille and other similar textile materials.
+By the end of this article, you will understand the basics of cotton chenille fabric, the best brands to buy & it’s uses.

 What is Chenille Fabric?